YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Error: This indicates that there was an error opening the shared library for collation sequence nnnn.

 Action: Define the environment variable ydb_collate_<nnnn> to point to the shared library for collation sequence nnnn.
-Also ensure the path to the library is readable and the library is usable on that platform.
+Also ensure that the path to the library is readable and the library is usable on that platform.

 ---------------
 GBLNAMCOLLVER